-So I’ve had some requests for a bit more info on the time it takes to get results with corset training.
-I go into the dos and don’t of waist training and the effects on the body in some detail in previous posts but I’ve had so many requests for an update on these topics (the previous detailed posts are around a year old some of them) that I’m going to re-cover these topics this week – you might want to subscribe to my RSS feed if your a google reader fan.
+I’ve had some requests for a bit more info on the time it takes to get results with corset training.
+I go into the dos and don’ts of waist training and the effects on the body in some detail in previous posts but I’ve had so many requests for an update on these topics (some of the previous detailed posts are around a year old) that I’m going to re-cover these topics this week – you might want to subscribe to my RSS feed if you’re a google reader fan.

-So how long does it take to become a real tight-lacer? ie how long do you have to waist train to see real results?
-Well as we all know it’s different for different people etc etc but I’ve known some who’ve seen some real results within 6 months of starting – an inch or twos reduction.
-But you do have to wear your corset all day and night with only shower and exercise brakes and I definitely recommend doing some core muscle exercises to keep your stomach and back strong as a corset will support these areas and consequently the muscles will tend to weaken.
+So how long does it take to become a real tight-lacer? i.e. How long do you have to waist train to see real results?
+Well as we all know it’s different for different people etc. etc. but I’ve known some who’ve seen some real results within 6 months of starting – an inch or two in reduction.
+But you do have to wear your corset all day and night with only shower and exercise breaks and I definitely recommend doing some core muscle exercises to keep your stomach and back strong as a corset will support these areas and consequently the muscles will tend to weaken.